raamcosta/compose-destinations-docs/docusaurus/docs/defining-destinations.md

 Some points about generated Destinations:

 - You can invoke these `Destinations` to create a valid `Direction` object you can then pass to the navigators.
 Read more about navigation [here](navigation/basics).

-Another reason to interact with `Destinations` is when using the `argsFrom` methods which can be used to get the navigation arguments in the form of a `data class` from either a `NavBackStackEntry` or a `SavedStateHandle`.
+- Another reason to interact with `Destinations` is when using the `argsFrom` methods which can be used to get the navigation arguments in the form of a `data class` from either a `NavBackStackEntry` or a `SavedStateHandle`.

 - If not using `navArgsDelegate` in the annotation, a generated class with name `NavArgs` will be nested in the `Destination`.
 Either way, the `argsFrom` method will return that data class containing your navigation arguments.

 - The other fields/methods from `Destination` interface are used to build the navigation graph when calling `DestinationsNavHost`.
 Usually, there are no reasons to use them in your code.
+If you feel like you need to use them it might be an indication that there are better ways to do it in the library.

 - You can get the `Destination` correspondent to a certain `NavBackStackEntry` with the `appDestination` extensions which can be found in `SingleModuleExtensions.kt`.
+Or, in case of multi module setup, just `destination()`.

-- Besides, `Destination` is a sealed interface, which opens possibilities for your logic to make sure is applied to all of them.
+- Besides, on single navigation module apps, `Destination` is a sealed interface, which opens possibilities for your logic to make sure is applied to all of them.
 A nice example of using it is to make some extension functions/properties, like this:

 ```kotlin